 1. Organizational chart and documentation

-Deciding who will do what is the first step in the process of writing a QA/QC plan.
+Deciding who will do what the first step in the process of writing a QA/QC plan is.
 Assigning hierarchy to the team makes it clear and easy to trace all the activities.
-Parallel to the organogram, each teammate’s resume and certification are to be documented to specify the qualification of the person involved.
+Parallel to the organogram, each teammate's resume and certification are to be documented to specify the qualification of the person involved.

 2. Set the responsibilities

 After assigning the positions in the department, it is essential to outline the responsibilities and authorities of the people involved.
-Preparation, approval, implementation, auditing, documenting, verifying, etc. are some general responsibilities that are to be taken up by the quality team.
+Preparation, approval, implementation, auditing, documenting, verifying, etc., are some general duties to be taken up by the quality team.

 3. Defining work

-Clearly setting out the scope of work for the contractor as well as the consultants in terms of quality is another task that has to compile in the quality plan by a quality control manager.
-This can also include developing QA/Qc checklists for each kind of works that the contractor has to execute.
+Setting out the scope of work for the contractor and the consultants in terms of quality is another task that has to compile in the quality plan by a quality control manager.
+This can also include developing QA/Qc checklists for each work that the contractor has to execute.

 4. Phases of inspection

-This section of the quality plan highlights the different phase of inspection, that may include, a quick meeting prior to the execution of certain works to revise the specifications and standard requirements, initial inspections, interim inspections, and testing, following inspections, and in case of deficiencies, a re-examination of corrected work.
+This section of the quality plan highlights the different phases of inspection, which may include a quick meeting before the execution of particular works to revise the specifications and standard requirements, initial inspections, interim inspections, and testing, following inspections, and in case of deficiencies, a re-examination of corrected work.

 5. Quality control testing and verifications

 This section covers the testing, verification, submittals, tracking, and weekly logs.
-It includes administration of the testing and its results, schedule of testing, documentation, and records, non-conformances, procedures for submittals, and tracking of deficiencies along with the record of its rectification, in a construction project.
+It includes administration of the testing and its results, testing schedule, documentation and records, non-conformances, procedures for submittals, and tracking of deficiencies along with the record of its rectification, in a construction project.

-Building construction quality control plan is essential in delivering products of services that meet customer expectations.
-And planning this quality control is even more essential for the project's success and building a strong reputation in the construction industry because quality always sets one apart.
+Building a construction quality control plan is essential in delivering products or services that meet customer expectations.
+And planning this quality control is even more critical to the project's success and building a solid reputation in the construction industry because quality always sets one apart.
+Quality control checklist are an essential criteria for making a quality management strategy.
 Always remember that quality is the best business plan.

-To summarise the essence of the quality control plan in a single quote is to believe that, “An hour of planning can save you ten hours of doing”.
-Make time for a good plan because half the war is won in the general’s tent.
+To summarize the essence of the quality control plan in a single quote is to believe that, "An hour of planning can save you ten hours of re-making."
+Make time for a good strategy because half the war is won in the general's tent.

 Want to know more about the QC software?
 CLICK HERE to schedule a demo.